ChetHarrison/jsdoccer/README.md

 $ node node_modules/jsdoccer/stub [<path/to/files/you/want/to/doc/globaway/**/*.js>]
 ```

-This will generate `ast`, `json-pre`, and `yaml-stubbed` files in the `intermediate` directory under the the `dest` argument in your `.jsdoccerrc` config file.
+This will generate 'ast', 'json-pre', and 'yaml-stubbed' files in the `intermediate` directory under the the `dest` argument in your `.jsdoccerrc` config file.
 At the moment you will want to copy your YAML stubs to a different directory __before you add examples and descriptions__ so you don't overwrite your files if you rerun the stub task.
 You will want to place them in the directory configured in the `.jsdoccerrc` file under the `documentedYaml` arg.
 The default is `yaml-documented`. *I am working on removing this step and auto augmenting existing documentation in a non-destructive fashion.*

 2) Generate documents.